 Blueberries are delicious and extremely high in antioxidants which is why they are regarded as a super food, as well as being one of the few naturally blue foods on earth.
 This reliable plant is super easy to grow and produces an abundance of berries.

 In most areas, it’s ideal to plant blueberries in the early fall or spring, planting them as close as 2 or 3 feet apart.
-In choosing your location, make sure the blueberry plants will get full sun, at least 4-6 hours of the day.
+In choosing your location, make sure the blueberry plants will get full sun for at least 4-6 hours of the day.
 Blueberries can tolerate partial shade, but better crops are grown with more sun.
-Try not to plant them too close to large overhanging trees – which will not only block the sun but the tree will use up any moisture in the soil that the blueberry plant may need.
+Try not to plant them too close to large overhanging trees – which will not only block the sun but the tree will use up any moisture and nutrients in the soil that the blueberry plant may need.
 The first year planted the blueberry bushes will need to be watered as needed to help get them established.
 If they’re looking dry don’t be afraid to give them a good soaking.

 Blueberries grow better in acidic soil.
 The soil can be acidified by mixing peat moss, as well as pine bark or needles into the ground.
 There are also products available at your local garden center that are easy to mix in your soil.